 To address these challenges, HR teams must be fully equipped with data on what exactly contributes to employee satisfaction.
 For example:

-- McKinsey reports that not only does high employee engagement keep employees happy but also boosts company profit by as much as 21 %.
+- McKinsey reports that not only does high employee engagement keep employees happy but also boosts company profit.

-- As much as 20 % of staff resignations happen within 45 days upon hiring.
-Related to this is research that shows that 72 % of new hires think that the most important part of any onboarding process is one-on-one time with their manager or immediate superior.
+- Up to 20 % of staff resignations happen within 45 days after hiring.
+Related to this is research that shows that 72 % of new hires one-on-one time with their manager or immediate superior the most important part of onboarding.

 This is where HR metrics come in handy.
 With a deep understanding of HR metrics, KPIs, and employee performance, HR teams can turn statistics into pathways for solid change through actionable insight.